 How to Use Your Empathic Ability to Help Others

 Being an empath can leave you feeling totally overwhelmed and living like a hermit.
-However, it can make you a great counselor—your empathic ability allows you to reach people on a much deeper level.
+But it can also make you a great counselor as your empathic ability allows you to reach people on a much deeper level.
 If you learn to manage yourself, you can use your empathic traits to help others.
-This article will address how an empath can turn their abilities—which sometimes feels like a burden—into assets that can help you to change people's lives.
+This article will address how an empath can turn their abilities—which sometimes feel like a burden—into assets that can help them change people's lives.

 Protect the Privacy and Confidentiality of Others

 As empaths, we are constantly privy to private information about people.
 We just see things—we can’t help it.
 Often times, it is stuff the person was not intending for us to see.
 We have a responsibility to respect the person’s privacy and keep what we know confidential.
 If we do enter into a conversation with the person, it is important to keep that information confidential as well.
 As empaths, we are very sensitive and careful to do no harm, but we can unintentionally harm others by sharing what we know.
 It is also important to realize that we may see things in someone that they are unaware of and not ready to deal with.
 We must be careful not to push them beyond what they can handle at the moment.
 This is especially important in relationships we wish to maintain, such as friends, family, and acquaintances.